Town of Otsego Planning Board

 leech field of lot #1's system would be on lot #2.
 Attorney McGown pointed

-out Land Use Law Section 3.04, which states that "The identified land area
+out Land Use Law Section 3.04, which states that "The identified land

 associated with each principal building shall be sufficient to provide